raul23/search-ebooks/README.rst

   </p>

 `search-ebooks`_ is a command-line program that searches through content and metadata of different types of ebooks.
+It is based on the `pyebooktools`_ Python package for the conversion of ebooks to ``.txt`` in order to then search on them.

 It allows you to choose the search methods for the different ebook formats.
 These are the supported search-backends for each type of ebooks: